rakibEEE1008/rakibEEE1008/README.md

-- 👋 Hi, I’m @rakibEEE1008
+- 👋 Hi, I’m Rakibul Hasan
-- 👀 I’m interested in IoT
+- 👀 I’m not interested in IoT
 - 🌱 I’m currently learning basic arduino
 - 💞️ I’m looking to collaborate on IEEE
 - 📫 How to reach me : +8801876701961